sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 ### files

 This tells npm which files it will pack up and upload to npm.
 It should contain your output folder (`dist` by default).
-Your `package.json` and `README` and `LICENSE/LICENCE` will always be part of it, so you don't need to specify them.
+Your `package.json` and `README` and `LICENSE` will always be included, so you don't need to specify them.

 ```json
 {